Nonattachment (philosophy): Christianity

 In Western Christianity, Ignatian spirituality encourages detachment, sometimes referred to as indifference, in order to maximize a person's availability to God and to their neighbors.

 Hinduism

-The Hindu view of detachment comes from the understanding of the nature of existence and the true ultimate state sought is that of being in the moment.
-In other words, while one is responsible and active, one does not worry about the past or future.
+The Hindu view of detachment comes from the understanding of the nature of existence.
+The true ultimate state sought is that of being in the moment: While one is responsible and active, one does not worry about the past or future.
 The detachment is towards the result of one's actions rather than towards everything in life.
 This concept is cited extensively within Puranic and Vedic literature, for example: